 Designation for the lower part or rootstock of a grafted vine that comes from a phylloxera-resistant American vine.
 During grafting, the upper part (grafting rice) of European grape varieties of the species Vitis vinifera is grafted onto this.
 The main reason for such grafting is the low susceptibility or resistance of the roots of American wild varieties to the underground stages of phylloxera, or to the nodosities and tuberosities (growths) formed on the roots by the phylloxera infestation.

-For this reason, official recommendations have been made by the authorities as to which rootstock harmonises best with which grape variety (upper part) on which soil and produces the required results.
-The cuttings of most rootstock varieties root without problems, but the best ones still root the cuttings of the European Vitis vinifera vine.
+For this reason, official recommendations exist as to which rootstock harmonises best with which grape variety (upper part) on which soil and produces the required results.
+The cuttings of most rootstock varieties root without problems, but the best ones still root the cuttings of the European Vitis vinifera.
 Therefore the European part of a grafted vine cuttings should not be dug into the soil.
-The rootstock varieties with crosses of Vitis cinerea var. helleri (better known under the old name Vitis berlandieri) or Vitis champinii have a poor rooting record, so that the cuttings ends are coated with the growth hormone auxin to induce root development.
+The rootstock varieties with crosses of Vitis cinerea var. helleri (old name Vitis berlandieri) or Vitis champinii do not root well, so that the cuttings ends are coated with the growth hormone auxin to induce root development.

-Just like quality wine grape varieties, rootstock vines are also approved or classified by the state authorities (this can also vary from one wine-growing region to another).
-Some (latent) grapevine diseases (see also under grapevine enemies) can be further spread on a large scale during grafting and cutting propagation if, for example, plant material infected with viruses or bacteria (rootstock or scion) is used.
-The effects often only become visible with older vines.
+Just like quality wine grape varieties, rootstock grape varieties are also approved or classified by the state authorities (varies by wine-growing region).
+Some (latent) grapevine diseases can be spread on a large scale during grafting and cutting propagation, for example if plant material infected with viruses or bacteria (rootstock or grafting rice) is used.
+The effects often only become apparent with older vines.
 For this reason, the use of plant material that is as healthy and virus-free as possible is required by law in the EU.
 This must be verified by a standardised procedure (see under Certification of vines).